 Day 1 - Arrival in Moscow

-Arrival in Moscow, with a transfer to the centrally located 3* Maxima Panorama Hotel.
+Arrival in Moscow, with a transfer to the centrally located 3* Arbat hotel.

 Day 2 - Moscow: Excursion Day

-In the morning, an orientation meeting will be hosted by our expert guide, where your train tickets will be issued, an overview of the tour will be provided and any questions you may have will be answered.
-You will then be taken on a half day tour exploring Moscow, including the 'must see' Red Square, with the Kremlin and St Basil’s Cathedral, Alexander Gardens and the Eternal Flame, Lenin’s mausoleum, the memorial to Soviet cosmonauts and the famous artist’s quarter of Old Arbat.
+You will be met bright and early by our expert guide who will provide an overview of your day in Moscow, and any questions about the day you may have will be answered.
+You will then be taken on a half day car tour exploring Moscow, including the 'must see' Red Square, with the Kremlin and St Basil’s Cathedral, Alexander Gardens and the Eternal Flame, Lenin’s mausoleum, the memorial to Soviet cosmonauts and the famous artist’s quarter of Old Arbat.
 You will also drive along the Moskva river, then on to the Cathedral of the Christ the Savior, New Maidens convent, Moscow state University, Sparrow hills and Poklonnaya Hill where you will see spectacular views of the city.

 Day 3 - Moscow: Free Day